Fyrkat: Layout and construction

 Like the other ring castles (or forts) at Aggersborg or Trelleborg near Slagelse, it is designed as an exact circle with four gates opposite to each other and connected by two wooden roads that cross in a right angle in the exact middle of the fort.
-A circle road gave access to the wall.
-In each of the four quarters stood four longhouses of the same design arranged in a square with a smaller house in the middle.
+A circular road gave access to the wall.
+In each of the four quarters stood four longhouses of the same design, arranged in a square with a smaller house in the middle.

-The inner diameter of the ramparts was 120 meters and the width at the base 12–13 meters.
+The inner diameter of the ramparts was 120 meters, and the width at the base 12–13 meters.
 They were constructed of three rows of vertical wooden poles.
-Each pole connected to the next ring by beams.
-The innermost row was the lowest and the gaps filled horizontal with planks forming a wall to the inside of the fort.
+Each pole is connected to the next ring by beams.
+The innermost row was the lowest, and the gaps were filled horizontally with planks forming a wall to the inside of the fort.
 The middle row was as high as the earthwork and carried the inner side of the walkway.
-The earth fill sloped to the inside so the ramparts could be easily accessed from every point of the circle road.
+The earth filled sloped to the inside so the ramparts could be easily accessed from every point of the circular road.
 The outer row of poles was strengthened on the inside and outside with slanted beams at the base.
 They probably were higher than the middle row and supported a parapet.
-The gaps between the posts were again filled horizontally with planks but on the outside there was also a wall of vertical trunks slightly leaning to the wall.
+The gaps between the posts were again filled horizontally with planks, but on the outside, there was also a wall of vertical trunks slightly leaning against the wall.
 The space in between the post rows was stacked with some 10000 cubic meters of turf.
-On the wall there was a walkway made of planks.
+On the wall, there was a walkway made of planks.
 The outer wall is presumed to have stood some four meters high.
-The northeast quarter was protected by a ditch with pointed bottom about 7 to 8 meters wide and under 2 meters deep.
+The northeast quarter was protected by a ditch with a pointed bottom about 7 to 8 meters wide and under 2 meters deep.
 The ditch on the west and southwest side was never finished.
-The other sides were protected by a river and rather swampy area.
+The other sides were protected by a river and a rather swampy area.
 A structure in front of the west gate may have been a gatehouse of some sort.

 The roads inside the fort were founded on three to five rows of short poles rammed into the ground and supporting strong beams running lengthwise along the rows.
 These were then topped by strong planks spanning the width of the road.
-The circle road along the inside of the ramparts rested on two rows of beams.
+The circular road along the inside of the ramparts rested on two rows of beams.